Gonusi/gonusi.github.io/books/2026-01/rendering-in-pen-and-ink/index.md

 title: Rendering in Pen and Ink - The Classic Book On Pen and Ink
 author: Arthur L. Guptill
 ISBN: 978-0-307-83188-0
-Excerpt From
-Rendering in Pen and Ink
-Arthur L. Guptill
-This material may be protected by copyright.
 year: 2014
 description:
 layout: layout.html